 The trade name Mali Garnet is used throughout the industry, but it is unfortunate that this Garnet variety was named after its country of discovery.
 Our study shows that Garnets with Mali composition (averaging 82% Grossular, 18% Andradite) can also be found in other parts of Africa (Nigeria, Tanzania and Madagascar), as well as in Russia, Afghanistan and Brazil, although these gems are never sold as Mali Garnets when the origin is outside Mali, Africa.
 They are generally sold as Grossular or Grandite or Grossular-Andradite.
 To add to the confusion, varieties of Garnet other than Mali (such as Color Change Garnet) are found within the country of Mali.
 The Hoover method allows us to uncover such details, which otherwise have not been addressed in published literature.
 Below are photos of two Garnets with Mali composition that are reportedly from Madagascar and Afghanistan.

 Yellow Green Mali

-Another unusual Mali found in this study changes color from orangey brown (daylight) to red (incandescent).
-It is reportedly from Tanzania, and has a high RI (1.771) and a high magnetic susceptibility (SI 746).
+Another unusual Mali found in this study shows color change from orangey brown in daylight to red in incandescent light.
+It is reportedly from Tanzania, and has a high RI (1.771) and a correspondingly high magnetic susceptibility (SI 746).
 The red color could be due to intervalence charge transfer between iron and titanium (Hoover, pers. comm.
 2011).
-To our knowledge, red color, the phenomenon of color change, and Tanzanian origin has not been reported for Mali Garnet in any published literature.
+To our knowledge, neither red color, nor the phenomenon of color change, nor Tanzanian origin have been reported for Mali Garnet in any published literature.
 We have tested two other Malis with red color, one with high Andradite content (it picks up with a magnet) and one at the other end of the Mali range with very low Andradite content.
-This indicates that the color of this gem is independent of the total concentration of iron (Fe3+).
+This variability in iron content indicates that the color of this gem is independent of the total concentration of iron (Fe3+).